biomystery/snATAC_qc/README.md

 snATAC_preprocess:
 ============================================================
-A tool for demultiplex and encode barcode for snATAC.
+A tool for demultiplex snATAC into samples and id nuclei by combining barcodes.

 # Usage